 Hydroboost Brake Assist

 Hydroboost brake units use power steering pressure instead of engine vacuum for brake assist.
-This is sometimes necessary if the engine does not create enough vacuum to assist the braking system.
-This is true for diesel, turbocharged, and supercharged engines.
-Some manufacturer's use an engine driven vacuum pump to operate the vacuum booster instead of a installing a hydroboost brake system.
+This booster is sometimes necessary if the engine does not create enough vacuum to assist the braking system.
+Diesel, turbocharged, and supercharged engines use these systems instead of vacuum brake assist units.
+Some manufacturers use an engine-driven vacuum pump to operate the vacuum booster instead of installing a Hydroboost brake system.

-A hydroboost unit is located between the firewall and the master cylinder, just like a vacuum booster.
-It has hydraulic lines leading from the power steering pump to the power steering gear, much like the lines incorporated into the power steering system.
-It uses a spool valve and power piston to regulate pressure.
-A spring loaded or nitrogen gas charged accumulator is used in case of a power steering system failure.
+A Hydroboost unit is located between the firewall and the master cylinder, just like a vacuum booster.
+It has hydraulic lines leading from the power steering pump to the booster.
+It uses a spool valve and a power piston to regulate pressure.
+A spring-loaded or nitrogen gas-charged accumulator stores pressure in case of a power steering system failure.

-Testing a hydroboost unit is similar to diagnosing a vacuum booster.
+Testing a Hydroboost unit is similar to diagnosing and testing a vacuum booster.
 With the engine off, pump the pedal several times.
-This discharges the accumulator.
+This action discharges the accumulator.
 Hold the pedal to the floor and maintain pressure on the pedal while starting the engine.
-The pedal should move slightly toward the floorboard and then move back toward your foot.
+The pedal should move slightly toward the floorboard and back toward your foot.

-* It's important to remember that the hydroboost brake system is assisted by the power steering system.
+* It is important to remember that the power steering pump provides hydraulic pressure to the Hydroboost brake system.